RahulNadkarni/My-Projects/README.md

 3DCampus AR
 ----------
 3DCampus AR is an augmented reality based navigation app I developed in high school to assist students and parents in navigating my high school campus.
 There are two modes: A 2D Walkthrough Mode which allows for a gamified experience of walking through the campus and an AR mode which allows the user to find the fastest route between two buildings on campus.
 I used Unity as the primary development software and Blender as the primary 3D modeling software.
+I used C# to code the project as well.
+Tools Used: Unity, Blender, Photoshop, ARKit

 Python Projects
 ------------